 Financial education is an important part of transition.
 Children need the self-determination skills developed through saving, spending, gift giving, and budgeting.
 Parents can begin by opening a savings account and taking their son or daughter to the bank regularly to deposit part of his or her allowance, earnings, or cash gifts so that he or she becomes familiar with financial institutions.
 Learning how to use an ATM card for saving and withdrawals may be appropriate for many youth.
 Your child can practice his or her skills if you include him or her in budget decisions concerning birthday parties, holiday dinners, or family vacations.
-As youth transition to independent living and adult responsibilities, their previous experience with spending and saving will allow them to participate more fully in their own quality of-life decisions.
+As youth transition to independent living and adult responsibilities, their previous experience with spending and saving will allow them to participate more fully in their own quality oflife decisions.

 If your son or daughter qualifies (or may qualify as an adult at the age of 18) for State or Federal benefits due to disability and limited financial resources, planning ahead is important.
-The Minnesota Disability Linkage line at 1-866-333-2466 and the Disability Benefits 101 link at mn.db101.org provide information on benefit programs, work incentives, and benefit estimators.